minecraft-addon-tools/generator-minecraft-addon/README.md

 # generator-minecraft-addon [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Generate minecraft bedrock edition addons

+## Notice

+Mojang has deprecated the bedrock scripting API in favour of the GameTest API.
+This repository has been archived as a a result.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-minecraft-addon using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).